 Fruits, unlike candy, soda and pastries, are not empty calories.
 They are nutritious fuel for the body.

 Furthermore, green smoothies and sweet fruits may lower your risk for diabetes in several ways.
 First, they boost your nutrition while lowering your overall calorie intake.
 Secondly, they give you energy to exercise.
 Thirdly, most people who drink green smoothies on a daily basis report weight loss as the main health benefit.

 I’ve even published more than a few stories on my website about people who have lowered their blood sugar, gotten off diabetes medication, and reversed or controlled their pre-diabetes through green smoothies and a whole foods diet.

 Sugar Is Not The Enemy – Your Body Needs It

 Your cells require glucose (a type of sugar found in sweet fruit) for fuel.
 Whether you eat fruit, or no fruit at all, your cells must have glucose in order to function.
 Even if you ate no fruit at all and went on the strictest of low-carb diets, your body will still convert fat or protein into glucose to feed your cells.

 So it isn’t a bad thing at all that you get dietary glucose from fruit.
 There is nothing wrong with dietary glucose.
-Sugar isn’t the problem, it’s excess sugar found in processed, empty-calorie foods paired with other lifestyle factors that increase risk.
+Sugar isn’t the problem, it’s added sugar found in processed, empty-calorie foods paired with other lifestyle factors that increase risk.

 Since you only drink about 16 ounces of green smoothie per day, that’s a pretty small amount and certainly nothing to worry about unless you already have a metabolic disease, in which case you would need to discuss it with your doctor.